From the moment you arrive at Nottingham College to when you leave, you can be sure of the highest standards of care and support.

 Once you have notified the International Office in advance of your arrival date and time, we will arrange for a driver to meet you at the airport and take you to the college or directly to your accommodation.

-For those aged 18 or over who are either coming to study a shorter programme, or who prefer to find their own way to Nottingham, there are plenty of trains and coach services running between the major UK airports and Nottingham.
-Details are given in your pre-arrival guide but please ask us if you would like advice on where to find further information.
-We can also pre-book a taxi for you for an additional charge.
+For those aged 18 or over who prefer to find their own way to Nottingham, there are plenty of trains and coach services running between the major UK airports and Nottingham.
+Our Pre-Arrival guide has information on using public transport.

 The International Office organises some social activities.
 You will be given a leaflet showing planned social activities in your Welcome Pack, including any costs and the number of places available.

 Bespoke short-term programmes will normally include social activities.
 Your timetable will show all the social activities which have been arranged by the College.

 On day trips organised by the College, students are given information on the city or place they are visiting, and are given some free time to do their own sightseeing with their friends.
 This part of the trip is not directly supervised, but all students must go around in groups and are given a comprehensive map with meeting point clearly marked, and at least one mobile phone number to contact staff if they need any help.
 Transport to and from the destination is provided by coach, with at least one member of staff to 15-20 students.
 Students are checked on and off the coach, and we always contact any students who are late back by telephone to make sure they are safe and are not lost.

 No – we do not organise activities at weekends, with the exception of bespoke short-term programmes with social activities incorporated into the timetable which include weekend trips.